 For research purposes, it was necessary to develop a system capable of generating GPS signals.
 The purpose of the development is to simulate the interference of GPS signals and to study the influence of the quality and level of the satellite signals received by the distributed system on the accuracy of the measurement synchronization

 To solve the problem, a GPS signal generator was developed.
 The generator made it possible to simulate various conditions for receiving a GPS signal by a synchronous measurement system.
 The GPS signal generator is built on the PXI platform.
-The generator is controlled by the NI PXIe 8115 controller installed in the NI PXIe 1062Q chassis.
-The main element of the system was the NI PXIe-250 2,7 KHz-5672 GHz vector signal generator.
-The RF generator consists of an arbitrary waveform generator NI PXIe 5442 and a frequency converter of the RF signal with an increase of NI PXI 5610.
-The software was created in the NI LabVIEW programming environment.
-The RF signal shaping module according to the GPS standard was developed using the NI GNSS Simulation toolkit.
+The generator is controlled by an NI PXIe 8115 controller in an NI PXIe 1062Q chassis.
+The main element of the system was the NI PXIe-250 vector RF signal generator in the range of 2,7 kHz-5672 GHz.
+The RF generator consists of an NI PXIe 5442 arbitrary waveform generator and an NI PXI 5610 RF upconverter.
+The software is written in the NI LabVIEW programming environment.
+The GPS RF signal conditioning module is developed using the NI GNSS Simulation toolkit.
 The developed system made it possible to study the influence of the quality of the GPS signal on the accuracy of measurement synchronization.
-This made it possible to develop a synchronous measurement system with a desync value not exceeding 1 μs.
+This made it possible to develop a system of synchronous measurements with a desynchronization value not exceeding 1 μs.